Jobs to Be Done: Definition, Examples, and Framework for Your Business

 Jobs to be done (JTBD) refers to a business theory, framework, and perspective on why customers buy products.
 Jobs to be done theory, also called jobs theory, posits that people don’t buy products; they “hire” them to do jobs, such as solving a problem or fulfilling a desire.

-When you think in terms of jobs to be done theory, you focus more on a customer’s circumstances—what they experience that leads them to make a purchase—than their demographic or psychographic profile such as age, level of education, and value system.
+When you think in terms of jobs to be done theory, you focus more on a customer’s circumstances—what they experience that leads them to make a purchase—than their demographic or psychographic profile, such as age, level of education, and value system.
 While you may notice some correlation between sales and the demographics or psychographics of the customers, customer attributes do not equate to causation.
-Purchase decisions, according to JTBD theory, are determined by a product’s ability to get a job done effectively and at the best price.
+A product’s ability to get a job done effectively and at the best price determines purchase decisions, according to JTBD theory.

 So what is a job to be done?

-Now that you know the definition of jobs to be done as a theory and framework let’s explore what a job to be done actually is.
-Here are some ways to think about it:
+Now that you know the definition of jobs to be done as a theory and framework, explore what a job to be done actually is.
+You can think about it in a few different ways:

 • Something a customer wants to accomplish in a specific situation or circumstance